joefizz/autofindomain/README.md

 `purge` - deletes folders for all programs that are NOT in the programs.txt file.

 `dns` - updates the list of DNS resolvers used by amass.

+`program <program_name>` - run against just one program from programs.txt rather than all of them.
+Will error out if the program doesn't already exist.

 Example:
 ```